 After visiting the Monastery we head eastwards and walk along the perimeter fence of Akrotiri Base until we reach the far end of Lady’s Mile.
 For the last part of our walk we follow the length of Lady’s Mile beach to our start point, enjoying the beautiful view of Limassol Bay.

 You are strongly advised to wear a windbreaker as it is usually breezy in the area.
+Furthermore, wear a hat and bring plenty of water as we walk in unshaded trails.
+Walking shoes or trainers are also advisable.

 The Akrotiri (or Limassol) Salt Lake is the largest inland body of water in Cyprus.
 Less saline and more shallow than the Larnaca Salt Lake, this wetland is a significant natural habitat, home to migrating birds in winter.